Ranked! The 13 most disappointing players of the 2018 World Cup so far

 8. Juan Antonio Pizzi (Saudi Arabia)

-OK, not a player here, but a manager of Russia 2018.
-Argentina-born former Spain striker Pizzi took over the head coach role at Saudi Arabia having failed to guide two-time reigning South American champions Chile to the World Cup.

-But after been given a second chance to coach a team at the biggest tournament on the planet – and with a relatively kind group to try to negotiate – Pizzi tried to take the game to hosts Russia in the opening match, resulting in the Green Falcons getting hammered 5-0.
+OK, not a player here, but coach Pizzi is the man who must take responsibility for Saudi Arabia’s poor showing in Russia.
+The former Chile boss tried to take the game to hosts Russia in the opening match, resulting in the Green Falcons – who were incredibly open defensively – getting hammered 5-0.

-Defensively they were a shambles – and that’s on him.
-They were better in the second game against Uruguay, but lost 1-0 anyway and are out after two matches.
+Their organisation at the back was also poor against Uruguay – and that’s on him.
+Saudi Arabia may have given a better account of themselves in the latter match, but the bottom line is they’re out after two games.

 7. Sami Khedira (Germany)

-Juventus midfielder Khedira lasted an hour before being replaced by Joachim Low in the opener against Mexico, but by then the damage was already done.
-Hirving Lozano’s first-half goal proved to be enough for the Mexicans to take all three points against the World Cup holders, and Khedira struggled desperately at the heart of the midfield – Hector Herrera and Andres Guardado were superior in every way.
+Juventus midfielder Khedira lasted an hour before being replaced by Joachim Low in the opener against Mexico, but by then the damage had already been done.
+Hirving Lozano’s first-half goal proved to be enough for the Mexicans to take all three points against the World Cup holders, and Khedira struggled desperately in the heart of the midfield – Hector Herrera and Andres Guardado were superior in every way.

 Not since 1962 and Pele’s Brazil have a team defended their World Cup title.
-If Germany are to do so they will have to improve dramatically and quickly – another negative result may see them go the way of previous champions and fall at the first hurdle.
+If Germany are to do so they will have to improve dramatically and quickly – and Khedira must now fear for his place in the team.

 6. William Troost-Ekong (Nigeria)

 Nigeria centre back Troost-Ekong stood out for the Super Eagles in their World Cup opener against Croatia – for all the wrong reasons.
-The Netherlands-born Bursaspor defender frequently gave the ball away, undoing much of the good work from Nigeria’s double pivot of Wilfred Ndidi and Oghenekaro Etebo ahead of him.
+The Netherlands-born Bursaspor defender frequently gave the ball away, undoing much of the good work of Wilfred Ndidi and Oghenekaro Etebo ahead of him.

-With matches against Iceland and Argentina to come, Nigeria still have a chance of making the knockout stages, but their hopes of making an impact at the tournament took a hit with the 2-0 defeat to Croatia – mostly because of the manner of it.
-A huge improvement is required for a young, talented side to progress.
+With matches against Iceland and Argentina to come, Nigeria still have a chance of reaching the knockout stages but their hopes of making an impact at the tournament took a hit with the 2-0 defeat to Croatia – mostly because of the feeble manner of it.

 5. Angel Di Maria (Argentina)